NootNootpengu/Shadow-empire-save-file-organizer/README.md

-# Shadow Empire save file organizer
+# Shadow Empire save PBEM file organizer
 shadow empire is a 4x game, and this is an organizer to fix the problem of downloading Multiplayer PBEM saved files and having them all over the place.

 # how to use